espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Wary Skulker.md

 # Wary Skulker
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

-Ever alert, you [[Scout]] for danger even when you are trying to stay hidden.
+Ever alert, you [[z_mechanics/PF2e Mechanics_1.5_09122024/PF2e Journals/Archetypes/Scout]] for danger even when you are trying to stay hidden.
 You can perform the Scout exploration activity at the same time as the [[Avoid Notice]] exploration activity.